jonhurtt/prisma-cloud-scripts/README.md

 ### Output
 Will create a single CSV with list of all data stores from accounts with Data Securty (view from Data Security Settings) enabled to allow for more advanced caluations

-reports will have the following:

-- **CSV of matched Resources** with csv format of [#cloudtype, api_endpoint, id, accountId, name, accountName, regionId, regionName, service, resourceType]

 ## Additional Links and Information
 [Prisma Cloud Channel Resources](https://github.com/PaloAltoNetworks/prisma_channel_resources)